v-melnikov/nested-dichotomies/README.md

 ### Best-of-K heuristic with biased sampling

-Biased version of a Best-of-K heuristic [1].
+Biased version of the Best-of-K heuristic [1].

 ### Class-balanced nested dichotomies (CBND)